 Nice furniture doesn’t come cheap in Costa Rica.
 Good quality appliances are also more expensive than you might think.
 Silverware, glassware, chinaware, and pots and pans damage very quickly in a vacation rental.
 You might prefer to have your own during your own stay in the unit.

 If the unit has a lock-out room, this might change the whole outlook on the furniture maintenance cost.

-Having a lock-out room is a perfect solution to having your personal furniture, glassware, and other personal belongings totally separate.
-The lock-out room is the perfect solution to owning an investment property and a vacation home for your own use at the same time.
+Having a lock-off room is a perfect solution to having your personal furniture, glassware, and other personal belongings totally separate.
+The lock-off room is the perfect solution to owning an investment property and a vacation home for your own use simultaneously.

-In my opinion, one day Airbnb will be forbidden in quite a few condominiums.
-To be able to do so, condominiums need a prohibition in their bylaws.
-And to do so they need the approval of the prohibition by 100% of the condo owners.
+In my opinion, one day, Airbnb will be forbidden in several condominiums.
+To do so, condominiums need a prohibition in their bylaws.
+And to do so, they need the approval of the prohibition by 100% of the condo owners.

 Most condo owners do not attend the annual HOA meetings, especially in the beach areas.
 BUT, it takes only one smart condo administration to request a proxy from all the absent owners to get it done.

 Luxury homeowners won’t have this kind of problem unless the home is in a gated community.

 In this article, I’ve tried to give you all the necessary tools to make an informed decision.